29th-Day/CellularAutomata/.github/readme.md

 ### CUDA

 To utilize CUDA the source file must be compiled using the NVIDIA NVCC compiler.
-The library uses the `__CUDACC__` macro detect when CUDA is available.
+The library uses the `__CUDACC__` macro to detect when CUDA is available.

 ## Documentation